privet-kitty/wild-package-inferred-system/README.md

 - CLISP
 - ECL

-The only dependent system is [md5](https://github.com/pmai/md5), which can be installed with quicklisp.
+The only dependent library is [md5](https://github.com/pmai/md5), which can be installed with quicklisp.

 ## Installation
 ```